• About

 Kasunmu also called for the demolition of buildings constructed along canal paths and urged the government to provide alternatives for those living in flood-prone zones.

 “These wetlands are unsuitable for housing.
 But desperation, driven by hardship and housing scarcity, forces people to build there.
-Government housing isn’t affordable; they are not low-cost.
+Government housing isn’t affordable; it is not low-cost.
 We need inclusive solutions,” he said.

 He further demanded community involvement in government contracts, noting that “in Agbado Oke-Odo LCDA, we are always at the receiving end.”